mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_faq.md

 In a multi-node domain, if you have previously run `export` successfully on the first Admin Node Manager node (for example, NodeA) and try to rerun `export`, you are prompted to rerun with the `--force` option.
 This cleans the `export`, `upgrade`, and `apply` outputs on NodeA, and then reruns `export` on NodeA.
 Running `export --force` on the first Admin Node Manager in a multi-node domain also cleans your topology and domain CA private key and certificate.

-{{< alert title="Note" color="primary" >}}Before you rerun `export`, you must ensure that all processes in the new 7.7 installation are stopped *on all nodes*, and that all processes in the old installation are running *on all nodes*.{{< /alert >}}

 After running `export --force` on the first Admin Node Manager (for example, NodeA) in a multi-node domain, you must perform the following steps:

 1. Rerun `upgrade` on NodeA.
+Before you rerun `export`, you must ensure that all processes in the new 7.7 installation are stopped *on all nodes*, and that all processes in the old installation are running *on all nodes*.

     You might also need to rerun `export` and `upgrade` on other nodes.
 We recommend using the `status` command on all other nodes to ensure that all nodes are at the same stage before proceeding.
 2. Shut down all processes in the old installation on all nodes.
 3. Rerun `apply` on NodeA.
 4. Rerun `apply` on all other nodes, in any order.
 This step is necessary because running `export --force` on NodeA cleans your topology and domain CA private key and certificate.